Ramsey-finiteness for graph pairs: A complete solution to the Burr-Erd\H{o}s-Faudree-Schelp conjectures: Abstract

 The only recent ingredient used in this paper comes from random Ramsey theory.
 R\"odl and Ruci\'nski located the threshold for the symmetric random Ramsey property \cite{RR95}.
 The asymmetric analogue was conjectured by Kohayakawa and Kreuter \cite{KK97}.
 Its $1$-statement was proved by Mousset, Nenadov, and Samotij \cite{MNS20}; further threshold cases were obtained by Kuperwasser and Samotij \cite{KS24}; and the conjecture was resolved by Christoph, Martinsson, Steiner, and Wigderson \cite{CMSW25}.
 We use this theorem only to prove that if both $G$ and $H$ contain a cycle, then $\RR(G,H)$ is infinite.
 Once this cyclic--cyclic case is available, the remaining cases follow from the classical forest and forest--cyclic literature described above.

-We now recall the three conjectural statements that motivate the paper.
-The first two were proposed by Burr, Erd\H{o}s, Faudree, Rousseau, and Schelp in their 1981 paper on Ramsey-minimal graphs for matchings.
+We now recall the two 1981 conjectural statements that motivate the first part of the paper.
+They were proposed by Burr, Erd\H{o}s, Faudree, Rousseau, and Schelp in their paper on Ramsey-minimal graphs for matchings.

 \begin{conjecture}[Burr--Erd\H{o}s--Faudree--Rousseau--Schelp \cite{BEFRS81}] If $(G,H)$ is Ramsey-finite, then $(G\cup \ell K_2, H\cup mK_2)$ is Ramsey-finite for all integers $\ell,m\ge 0$. \end{conjecture}